toddledev/documentation/docs/06-the-editor/04-element-tree/index.md

 # Element tree

-The element tree provides a structural overview of your project, displaying all elements and componenents in your page or component hierarchically.
+The element tree provides a structural overview of your project, displaying all HTML elements and Nordcraft components in your page or component hierarchically.

 ![Element tree|16/9](element-tree.webp){https://editor.nordcraft.com/projects/docs_examples/branches/main/components/screenshot-page?canvas-width=800&canvas-height=800}